Translating Clinical Delineation of Diabetic Foot Ulcers into Machine Interpretable Segmentation: Related Work

 The first works in DFU segmentation using fully convolutional techniques were completed by Goyal et al. \cite{goyal2017fully}.
 They performed segmentation experiments using a small dataset comprising 705 images with an FCN-16s network.
 They used 5-fold cross-validation with two-tier transfer learning resulting in a Dice Similarity Coefficient of 0.794 (±0.104) for segmentation of DFU region.
 These results were promising, however, the small size of the dataset is likely to impact the model's ability to generalise in real-world use.

-More recently, Wang et al. \cite{wang2022fuseg} conducted the Foot Ulcer Segmentation Challenge.
-This work focused on the development of segmentation CNNs using 1210 foot photographs exhibiting DFU which were collected over a 2 year period from 889 patients.
-They provided ground truth masks provided by wound care experts.
-However, many of the images were heavily padded to standardise image dimensions for training purposes.
-Additionally, although the images were shared as lossless PNG files, they exhibited notable compression artefacts, indicating that the original images had been heavily compressed before being converted to PNG.
-The provided ground truth files also appeared to be a mix of human and machine-generated masks.
-The winning team in the challenge, Mahbod et al. \cite{mahbod2021ensemble}, used an ensemble of LinkNet and U-Net networks.
+More recently, the winning team of the FUSeg challenge, Mahbod et al. \cite{mahbod2021ensemble}, used an ensemble of LinkNet and U-Net networks.
 They achieved a Dice Similarity Coefficient of 0.888.
 They used pretrained weights (EfficientNetB1 for LinkNet and EfficientNetB2 for U-Net) with additional pretraining using the Medetec dataset.
 The challenge concluded that segmentation of small isolated areas of the wound with ambiguous boundaries were the most challenging aspects of the task.
 Conversely, segmentation of relatively larger wound regions showing clear boundaries where wound beds were cleansed, removing dead tissue, provided superior results.
 Cases clearly exhibiting infection, slough, or other impediments were also shown to provide improved results.

 Current works in DFU segmentation show promising results.
 However, there are notable limitations to the datasets that were used to train these models.
 Aspects such as the quality and number of images may present issues that would negatively affect real-world application.